Kevin Ward Jr. died after he was struck by Tony Stewart's race car during a race

-- A New York sheriff's office has wrapped up its four-week investigation
+A New York sheriff's office recently wrapped up its four-week investigation

-Police in upstate New York have finished their investigation into the death of Kevin Ward Jr., who died from his injuries after he was struck by a race car driven by Tony Stewart during a race in August.
+Last week, the Ontario County Office of Sheriff announced it had finished its investigation into the death of Kevin Ward Jr., who died from his injuries after he was struck by a race car driven by Stewart during a spring car race in August.

 Stewart, a three-time NASCAR top series champion, was driving a dirt-track car when the right rear tire hit Ward, who was walking on the track during an Empire Super Sprints series race August 9 in Canandaigua, New York.
 Ward, 20, died of massive blunt trauma before paramedics could get him to a hospital.

 “I respect the time and effort spent by both the Ontario County District Attorney and the sheriff’s office in investigating this tragic accident,” Stewart said in a statement.
 “I look forward to this process being completed, and I will continue to provide my full cooperation.”

 One of the pieces of evidence gathered during the investigation was a forensic video enhancement done by the New York State Police Laboratory.
 There were at least two videos of the incident that police have obtained, but the release didn’t say what the lab used for the enhancement.

 One of the videos from that night at the Canandaigua Motorsports Park race shows two cars coming out of a turn, with Stewart’s No. 14 car sliding up the track toward Ward’s No. 13 car.
 The two cars get close and appear to make contact before Ward’s car hits the wall and spins out.